DPDK/dpdk/doc/guides/nics/virtio.rst

 Virtio is a para-virtualization framework initiated by IBM, and supported by KVM hypervisor.
-In the Data Plane Development Kit (DPDK), we provide a virtio Poll Mode Driver (PMD) as a software solution, comparing to SRIOV hardware solution, for fast guest VM to guest VM communication and guest VM to host communication.
+In the Data Plane Development Kit (DPDK), we provide a virtio Poll Mode Driver (PMD) as a software solution, comparing to SRIOV hardware solution,

+for fast guest VM to guest VM communication and guest VM to host communication.

 Vhost is a kernel acceleration module for virtio qemu backend.
 The DPDK extends kni to support vhost raw socket interface, which enables vhost to directly read/ write packets from/to a physical port.
 With this enhancement, virtio could achieve quite promising performance.

-In future release, we will also make enhancement to vhost backend, releasing peak performance of virtio PMD driver.

 For basic qemu-KVM installation and other Intel EM poll mode driver in guest VM, please refer to Chapter "Driver for VM Emulated Devices".